sassoftware/esp-kubernetes/README.md

 C  sas-event-stream-processing-studio-app-bf4f675f4-sfpjk            1/1     Running   0          25h
 M  uaa-deployment-85d9fbf6bd-s8fwl                                   1/1     Running   0          25h
 ```

+The ESP operator, SAS Event Stream Processing Studio, SAS Event Stream Processing Streamviewer, PostgreSQL, oauth2_proxy, and Pivitol UAA are started by the YAML files supplies.
+After SAS Event Stream Processing Studio initializies, it creates a custom resource that causes the ESP operator to start a “client-config-server”, which is a small ESP server running a dummy project.
+SAS Event Stream Processing Studio uses that ESP server to obtain a list of available connectors, algorithms, and another metadata it requires.

 An Ingress for the each compenent should also appear in the namespace: